 At Oral Surgery Associates of North Texas, most patients prefer to have their wisdom teeth removed as a precaution before those teeth cause any trouble.
 Contact us today for an appointment in the Dallas, TX, area.

-When the wisdom teeth become impacted, a host of problems can occur.
-Impacted wisdom teeth are more likely to develop cysts or abscesses, and it’s harder to keep the rear of the mouth clean, especially if the wisdom teeth are partially erupted.
-This can lead to infection.
-Neighboring teeth can be damaged as the wisdom teeth continue to try to push through the gums, and that process may also knock the other teeth out of alignment, undoing years of orthodontic work.
+When wisdom teeth grow under the gum line without space to develop, they become impacted, which can cause a host of problems.
+Impacted wisdom teeth are more likely to develop cysts or abscesses.
+Because it’s harder to keep the back of the mouth clean, especially if wisdom teeth are partially erupted, young adults can experience mouth infections that have the dangerous potential to spread to the bloodstream.
+As wisdom teeth continue to try to push through the gums, neighboring teeth may be damaged or shifted out of alignment, undoing years of orthodontic work.

-If you have any questions about wisdom teeth extraction or want to discuss the pros and cons of the procedure, call our office to schedule a consultation with one of our oral surgeons.
+If you have any questions about wisdom teeth extraction or want to discuss what to expect during a standard extraction procedure, call Oral Surgery Association of North Texas today in Dallas, TX.
+We’ll schedule a consultation with one of our oral surgeons.